 What To Do If Your Dog Is Constipated

 - Pumpkin—Weirdly, this dietary fix works in some dogs for either constipation or diarrhea.
 It is high in both fiber and moisture, and many dogs like the taste, so they’ll happily take this medicine.
 There are several recipes for tasty pumpkin treats that dogs love, although for regulating the digestive tract it’s probably best to give it straight.
+Try pure canned pumpkin or a pumpkin powder.

 - Canned dog food—Elevated moisture content of canned food may help regulate the system.